Terraced Terrain Generator (TTG)

 Example

-Let’s say we would like to generate random octagonal terrain with 5 terraces, 20 units radius, maximum height of 9.5 units and a fragmentation depth of 4.
+Let’s say we would like to generate random planar, octagonal terrain with 5 terraces, 20 units radius, maximum height of 9.5 units and a fragmentation depth of 4.
 For sculpting, we would like 5 octaves, a base frequency of 0.075, a persistence of 0.375 and a lacunarity of 2.52.
 First, let’s create the height distribution curve.
 For real-world usage, it would be handy to serialize this curve so it’s easily editable in the inspector.
 Here, for the sake of simplicity, let’s use a linear curve declared in code:

 var heightDistribution = AnimationCurve.Linear(0f, 0f, 1f, 1f);